 History

-The Advaita Meditation Center began as the Philosophy Foundation in 1970 in downtown Boston.
-The Foundation soon attracted a large group of people interested in investigating and practicing those traditions that spoke of an underlying transcendent unity and truth in the world and in individuals.
+The Advaita Meditation Center began as the Philosophy Foundation in 1970, offering classes in downtown Boston.
+The foundation soon attracted a large group of people interested in investigating and practicing traditions that uncover an underlying transcendent unity in the world and in humanity.

 Early Influences

-The Foundation was originally affiliated with Leon MacLaren, a powerful and inspirational spiritual teacher who had a rare gift for transmitting deep experience to his students.
-MacLaren was a student of Shri Shantananda Saraswati, for many years the Shankaracharya of the Jyotirmath in northern India.
-The teachings of these two unusual men formed the heart of the Foundation's work for 25 years.
-Following their deaths in the mid 1990s, our senior members experienced a growing need for a living connection to the tradition of Advaita.
+The Philosophy Foundation was originally affiliated with Leon MacLaren, an inspirational spiritual teacher who had a rare gift for transmitting deep experience to his students.
+MacLaren was a student of Shri Shantananda Saraswati, for many years the Shankaracharya, or spiritual leader, of the Jyotir Math in northern India.
+The teachings of these two fascinating men formed the basis of the foundation’s work for 25 years.
+Following their deaths in the mid-1990s, our senior members experienced a growing need for a living connection to the tradition of Advaita.

 A New Beginning

-In 2005 a number of our members made contact with His Holiness, Sri Bharati Tirtha Mahaswamigal, the Shankaracharya of the Sringeri Math in southern India.
-This center is the first and foremost of the four Peethams established by the renowned 8th century philosopher saint Sri Adi Shankara, the principal exponent of Advaita (non-dualism).
-Sri Bharati Tirtha Mahaswamigal is the 36th in an unbroken lineage of student-teacher relationships that lead directly back to Shri Shankara.
+In 2005, several of our members made contact with His Holiness, Shri Bharati Tirtha Mahaswamigal, the Shankaracharya of the Sringeri Math in southern India.
+This Math is the first and foremost of the four centers established by the renowned 8th century philosopher-saint Shri Adi Shankara, the principal exponent of Advaita.
+Shri Bharati Tirtha Mahaswamigal is the 36th in an unbroken lineage of student-teacher relationships that lead directly back to Shri Adi Shankara.

 A New Name

-Reflecting our deepened focus on mantra meditation and other meditative techniques useful for self-realization - and our affiliation with the principal center of Advaita practice - we became the Advaita Meditation Center in 2008.
+Reflecting our deepened focus on mantra meditation and other meditative techniques useful for self-realization, as well as our affiliation with the principal center of Advaita practice (Sringeri), we became the Advaita Meditation Center in 2008.

 Broad Interests